Yoon Suk Yeol: Foreign policy

-In October 2023, Yoon condemned the Hamas-led attack on Israel.
+In October 2023, Yoon condemned the October 7 attacks.
 He sought to strengthen relations with Saudi Arabia and supported the participation of South Korean companies in Saudi Arabia's Neom smart city project.
 In February 2024, South Korea and Saudi Arabia signed a memorandum of understanding to expand defense cooperation.

 As of December 2023, during his tenure so far, Yoon has made trips to twenty-six countries.
 He has met with fellow leaders, such as during the NATO Summit Madrid 2022, APEC Summit, G20, and G7.

 Yoon later attended the NATO summit in Lithuania the following year.
 He also attended the United Nations General Assembly and Global Fund's Seventh Replenishment Conference in New York City; he additionally met with U.S. President Joe Biden.

 G7

-President Yoon attended the G7 in May 2023.

 Although South Korea is not a member of the G7, it is being considered as a potential next member if the G7 expands; it has also been promoting the G7 Plus initiative.
 At the G7 summit in May 2023, Yoon met with the leaders of the Quad nations and called for addressing regional challenges and providing infrastructure and development assistance.
 In his speech to G7 members, Yoon stressed South Korea's continued commitment to maintaining the international rule of law and the need to protect Ukraine's freedom and peace.